yrfin/LibClassicBot/README.md

 ## Licensing

-LibClassicBot is dual licensed under  the [MIT license](http://www.opensource.org/licenses/mit-license.php/) and the [GPL license](http://www.gnu.org/licenses/).
+LibClassicBot is licensed under  the [MIT license](http://www.opensource.org/licenses/mit-license.php/).
-All code except for DrawImg.cs is usable under the MIT license.
-The only restricted file is the aforementioned, and must be removed if you use this bot with any other license asides from the GPL.

 Additionally, LibClassicBot uses the StripColors method from fCraft, as well as a cut down version of the [map](http://svn.fcraft.net:8080/svn/fcraft/branch-0.64x/fCraft/MapConversion/MapFCMv3.cs) file. fCraft is also released under the MIT license, licensing information regarding fCraft is avaliable [here](http://www.fcraft.net/wiki/Licensing).

 LibClassicBot also uses a LoginClient based on code from [here](http://manicdigger.git.sourceforge.net/git/gitweb.cgi?p=manicdigger/manicdigger;a=commitdiff_plain;h=f6ad911).
 ManicDigger is released under the Public Domain license, as started on [this](http://manicdigger.sourceforge.net/wiki/index.php/Credits) page.

 LibClassicBot's image drawing function is based on code from [here](https://github.com/GlennMR/800craft/blob/master/fCraft/Drawing/DrawOps/DrawImageOperation.cs).
-800Craft is released under the GPL 3 license.
+800Craft is released under the BSD 3 clause license.

 [Minecraft](http://minecraft.net) is not officially affiliated with LibClassicBot, nor any of the aforementioned projects.